Carrots Are Orange

 • If the child would like to do the work, blindfold, and then make a stack of tablets.

-• When the three piles are formed have the child feel each on in the pile to make certain they are the same.
+• When the three piles are formed have the child feel each one in the pile to make certain they are the same.

 • Alternatively (above), present by matching pairs blindfolded (or by looking away).
 Stack two tablets to make a matching pair.
 Then ask the child to feel, and recheck.

-• Return tablets to box, replace lid and return to the shelf.
+• Return tablets to the box, replace the lid, and return them to the shelf.

 Best,